ulcerative colitis

 • A fever

-• General feeling of sickness
+• A general feeling of sickness

-In some cases there are also symptoms that occur outside the colon.
-These include inflamed joints and inflammation of the eyes, skin and liver.
+In some cases, there are also symptoms that occur outside the colon.
+These include inflamed joints and inflammation of the eyes, skin, and liver.
 The course of the disease varies from person to person; some people always have symptoms while others do not notice anything for years.
 Such a quiet period we call ‘remission’.
 When the symptoms suddenly get worse, we call this an ‘outbreak’.
 In this case, many new inflammations develop in a short period of time.

 As the cause of ulcerative colitis is not yet precisely known, there is no solution for getting rid of it completely.
 The aim of treatment is to keep the ulcerative colitis at bay (in remission).
 There are a number of factors that can influence the course of the symptoms.